antamkha-nguyen/Entertainment-Merchandise-Sales-Analytics/README.md

 ## Dataset

-Synthetic datasets reflect realistic entertainment merchandise retail patterns:
+These synthetic datasets were inspired by a mid-term class project exploring retail analytics in the entertainment merchandise industry, reflecting realistic business patterns, including:

 - 200 customers across 15 US states with credit ratings (Excellent / Good / Fair / Poor)
-- 100 products drawn from common merchandise types (Vinyl Record, Poster Print, Collector Figure, etc.)
+- 100 products from common merchandise types (Vinyl Record, Poster Print, Collector Figure, etc.)
 - Power-law skew: 8% of customers and 6% of products drive the majority of transaction volume
 - Q4 and weekend seasonality in date sampling
 - 10% of invoices intentionally unshipped to simulate open order backlog